timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 - Coding / Technical questions
 - Take-home assignment (PRD, Case)

 Consulting interviews are more focused on strategy, whereas PM interviews require you to think about strategy *and* implementation, with particular consideration towards design and engineering.
-This is why it's so hard to get an entry-level PM role -- it's rare for new grads to have enough experience to cover all the different questions that can come up in PM interviews.
+This is partly why it's so hard to get an entry-level PM role -- it's rare for new grads to have enough experience to cover all the different questions that can come up in PM interviews.

 # PM behaviorals are more nuanced